Current Assets Versus Long-Term Assets

 Purchase (or development) of Long-Term Assets

 First, it needs to be determined if accounting principles allow for the asset to be recognized.
 The accounting treatment under IFRS (and also under US GAAP) differs for tangible and intangible assets.
-The requirements for capitalizing self developed (as opposed to purchased) intangible assets are most restrictive.
+The requirements for capitalizing on self-developed (as opposed to purchased) intangible assets are most restrictive.
 The rationale behind this is that the valuation for these assets is most uncertain.
 (If time permits, I hope to write several tutorials on IFRS.)

 - if an asset can be recognized, the items that are spent to get the asset ‘up and running’ are allowed to be capitalized

-During the economic lifetime the value of the asset is reduced (expensed).
-This expense is called depletion for natural resources, depreciation for other tangible long term assets, and amortization for intangible long term assets.
+During the economic lifetime, the value of the asset is reduced (expensed).
+This expense is called depletion for natural resources, depreciation for other tangible long-term assets, and amortization for intangible long-term assets.

-Although other methods exist, I consider the two most common depreciation methods: the straight line method and the declining balance method.
+Although other methods exist, I consider the two most common depreciation methods: the straight-line method and the declining balance method.

 Recording the purchase: